mvallim/kubernetes-under-the-hood/documentation/haproxy-cluster.md

 ## Pacemaker

-Pacemaker is an Open Source, High Availability resource manager suitable for both small and large clusters.
+Pacemaker is an advanced, scalable high-availability cluster resource manager.

+It supports "N-node" clusters with significant capabilities for managing resources and dependencies.

+It will run scripts at initialization, when machines go up or down, when related resources fail and can be configured to periodically check resource health.

 Full explanation in our [Technology Stack](technologies.md#Pacemaker).